 Well, the community stuff all happens downstairs, like sports sign-ups and senior activities.
 But, upstairs, where now only the cops conduct business behind closed doors, is where there was once a huge open room with lots of pastel kiddie decorations, tall windows and a high ceiling.
 Well, everything seems tall and unattainable to a a kid who stands barely 3-foot squat.
 And there was one of those accordion dividers and a kindergarten class plopped on either side.

 Yes, that’s where kindergarten was held in the 1960s.
 The Youth Center for the youth.
-We walked there on a rope, led by an official looking woman in uniform.
+We walked there on a rope, led by that official looking woman in uniform.
 But, that’s a whole different story you’ve already heard, or read, or not.

 Today, let’s get back to the kindergarten class throwback.
 Yes, there was an open classroom with wooden desks — I think.
 Well, they sat us at something.
 It may have been a circle of chairs at times.